 Basic tips to protect your company’s Wi-Fi networkMaria Cruz Alcocer

-How to protect the wifi network of your company?
+How to protect your company’s Wi-Fi network?

 The advantages of having a secure WiFi network

-- We do not need to connect to a cable that we previously had to pass through the walls.
+- We do not need to connect to a cable that we have previously had to pass through the walls.

 - You can easily expand the network where and as needed.